cgarryZA/Multiplayer-Tic-Tac-Toe/README.md

 - Players may be grouped into teams before the game starts
 - Teams act as “super-players”: any member of a team placing a piece contributes toward that team’s win condition
 - Turn order cycles by team rather than by player
-- Teams with fewer members automatically receive repeated turns so that each team gets an equal-sized “chunk” of moves
+- Teams with fewer members automatically receive repeated turns so that each team gets an equal number of moves
 - A team wins when all symbols placed by that team form a complete row, column, or diagonal

 ## Project Structure